ProjetPP/PPP-QuestionParsing-Grammatical/README.md

 ## How to test

-The `demo` folder contains some demo files and a readme `README.md` that explains how to use them.
+The `demo` folder contains some demo files and a `README.md` that explains how to use them.

 ## Overview of the main folders